The standard

 - Community support

-- Unlimited repos
+- Unlimited repos, org-wide install

 - PR-level standard checks